 (3) Imperial Court Culture and Performances

 My new research project is on court theatre and performances in late imperial China.
-A Visiting Fellow Research Grant in 2010 allowed me to conduct archival research at the National Central Library in Taipei.
+A Visiting Fellow Research Grant allowed me to conduct archival research at the National Central Library in Taipei.
 I was also awarded a British Academy Small Research Grant for a two-year research project on the role of literati playwrights in Qing court theatre.
 Another area I am continuing to work on is the imperial control over literary and theatrical productions.

 (4) Reading Chinese Literature across Cultures